Phrases, sayings and idioms at

 Nonsense, rubbish.

-The phrase is often reduced just to cobblers, which is now considered an acceptable vulgarism, as many may not be aware of its origin.
-'Cobblers' sounds as though it might have been said by cheeky Victorian barrow boys in Dickens or similar.
-In fact, isn't as old as it might sound and didn't begin being used until the mid 20th century.
-The earliest example of it that I've found in print, bearing in mind that it probably existed as street slang for some time before printed versions appeared, is from Philip Allingham's Cheapjack, his account of life amongst English market traders and fairground stall-holders, which was published in 1934:
+The phrase is often reduced to simply ‘cobblers’, which is now considered an acceptable vulgarism, as many may not be aware of its origin.
+‘Cobblers’ sounds as though it might have been said by cheeky Victorian barrow boys in Dickens or similar.
+In fact, it isn’t as old as it might sound and wasn’t used until the mid 20th century.
+The earliest example that I’ve found in print, bearing in mind that it probably existed as street slang for some time before printed versions appeared, is from Philip Allingham’s Cheapjack, his account of life amongst English market traders and fairground stall-holders, which was published in 1934:

 The first example of the full phrase 'a load of cobblers' that I can find is from the British popular music magazine Melody Maker, October 1968: